zrepl/hugo-theme-docdock/exampleSite/content/organisation.md

 # Menu
 Hugo has a simple yet powerful [menu system](https://gohugo.io/extras/menus/) that permits content to be placed in menus with a good degree of control without a lot of work, in content pages.

-**Each content page composes the menu**, they shape the structure of your website.
+With docdock, **Each content page composes the menu**, they shape the structure of your website.

 To link pages to each other :